 In total, the mean of total carbohydrate intake was 203.8 g, 218.3 g, and 233.4 g for low, moderate, and high carbohydrate eaters, respectively (Table 3.4).
 Total energy contributed by carbohydrate was close to 50% among the high carbohydrate eaters but was only 40.6% among the low carbohydrate eaters.
 In terms of the subtypes (components) of the carbohydrate consumed at each time slot, high carbohydrate eaters consumed more than 2 times (compared to low carbohydrate eaters) and nearly 4 times (against moderate carbohydrate eaters) the amount of sugar (37.9g 95% CI: 36.8, 39.2) and non-milk extrinsic sugar (i.e. free sugar, 11.1g 95%CI: 10.7, 11.6) between 6-9 am.
 Moderate carbohydrate eaters had carbohydrate intakes that were more spread out throughout the day.
 They consumed more sugar and starch during 9-12 noon, 2-5 pm, 8-10 pm, and 10-6 am.
-Low carbohydrate eaters turned to have similar temporal pattern of consuming carbohydrates with the high carbohydrate eaters, but the absolute amount of fibre, sugar, free sugar, and starch consumed were usually lower than that in the high carbohydrate eaters except for time slots of 2-5 pm, and 10-6 am.
-Strong evidence (p < 0.001) suggested that the mean of total fibre consumption for low, moderate, and high carbohydrate eaters were different: 13.7g (95%CI: 13.4, 14.0), 12.5g (95%CI: 12.1, 12.9), and 14.7g (95%CI: 14.4, 14.9) with all 95% CI being exclusive to each other.
+Low carbohydrate eaters turned to have similar temporal pattern of consuming carbohydrates as the high carbohydrate eaters, but the absolute amount of fibre, sugar, free sugar, and starch consumed were usually lower than that in the high carbohydrate eaters except for time slots of 2-5 pm, and 10-6 am.
+Strong evidence (p < 0.001) suggested that the mean of total fibre consumption for low, moderate, and high carbohydrate eaters were different: 13.7g (95%CI: 13.4, 14.0), 12.5g (95%CI: 12.1, 12.9), and 14.7g (95%CI: 14.4, 14.9) with all 95% CI being non-overlapping.
 It is also noteworthy that low carbohydrate eaters consumed the highest average amount of protein (79.9 g, 17.2% of total energy), fat (74.7g, 35.4% of total energy), and alcohol (20.8 g, 6.8% of total energy) as we have described for Figure 3.4.

 The social-demographic characteristics of the UK adults according to their individual level latent class membership are shown in Table 3.5.
 Moderate carbohydrate eaters were relatively younger (p < 0.001).
 Gender distribution across the three types of carbohydrate eaters was fairly even (p = 0.119).
 The distribution of the carbohydrate eater types appears to be changing with the year of survey.
-Low carbohydrate eaters represented 32.5% of the population in the first year of the survey but later dropped to lower than 30% (lowest in the third year, 22.6%) until the most recent year.
+Low carbohydrate eaters represented 32.5% of the population in the first year of the survey but later dropped to lower than 30% (minimum in the third year at 22.6%) until the most recent year.
 The proportion of high carbohydrate eaters increased from 41.2% to the highest (50.6%) in the second year, but then started to decline to 38.4% in the 8th year of survey (p = 0.015).
 There was no evidence of any difference in employment status across three types of carbohydrate eaters.
 However, strong evidence suggested that high carbohydrate eaters had the highest proportion (61.3%) of living with partner (p < 0.001); moderate carbohydrate eaters had the lowest average income (27180.8 /year), the highest proportion of non-white population (20.5%), and a lower education level (23.3% with degree of higher education) compared with either low or high carbohydrate eaters.